Cluster actions

 The Clusters page

-• Actions.
-The column shows icons for managing the cluster:
+The Actions column shows icons for managing the cluster:

 • actions default dark actions default light — opens the drop-down list that offers actions to manage the cluster.